 Skills/weapons: Defensive and healing magic, bow and arrows

 The unnamed magician was a descendant of one of the heroes who originally fought against Larva.
 Together with Nina and Cozi, he was to search for the three holy swords and stop the reemergence of evil.
 The final build omits most of these plot points and the magician Brian is the only protagonist.
 Nina probably turned into Princess Flora of Dondoran and Cozi might have become the pirate Kiliac on the Isle of Skye.

 As the screenshots show, the early builds had a traditional level-up system as seen in other RPGs.
 The menu screen had additional options for the cursor, spells, sound effects and a help option.
 None of the images from the early builds indicate the “elementals” collected, which is otherwise shown in the bottom left corner in the final version.
 In one of the screens in the gallery below we can even see a removed bubble attack: its graphics were used for King Beigis’ “Large Cutter” look-alike, though no official attack name is known.

-This information was taken from previews found in Nintendo Fun Vision (issue August/September 1997) and N64 Magazin (issue September 1997).
-Thanks to Hydrozor for the contribution!
+This information was taken from previews found in english N64 Magazine (issue 4, 1997), german Nintendo Fun Vision (issue August/September 1997) and german N64 Magazin (issue September 1997).
+Thanks to Hydrozor and Mario for the contributions!

 Late second build:

 What do you think about this unseen game?
 Give your vote!